vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 Every workflow has many configurable options, and can be set in the config.yaml file.
 In each config.yaml we highlighted a couple options that we think are relevant for that specific workflow, and set (we think) reasonable default values.

-After initializing your working directory and editing the `samples.tsv` file, you have to decide if you either want to perform quantification or velocity analysis.
+After initializing your working directory and editing the `samples.tsv` file, you have to specify if you either want to perform quantification or RNA velocity analysis.
 For velocity analysis, add the `--workflow lamanno` argument to the ref and count properties as shown below.

 ##### Quantification